 It is very important that low-leakage quick connect couplers are selected to minimize the risk of spilling glycol on electronics and reduce the frequency of maintenance on the cooling system.
-Two different models of quick-connects are currently being investigated: the KKA Series couplers from SMC (www.smcusa.com) and the Everis LQ Series couplers from CPC (www.cpcworldwide.com).
+Everis LQ Series couplers from CPC (www.cpcworldwide.com) will be used for the prototype antenna.

-Figure 11.
+Figure 9.
 ARCS Module with cold plate, connected to the glycol system